 St Mary’s makes extensive use of a variety of online learning environments for accessing information and creation and storage of student and staff work.
 The nature of these environments, although protected and closed, demands that students have strong skills in online etiquette and usage.
 As a result, St Mary’s actively creates learning experiences that allow for these to be taught, practised and continually revisited.
 This is then also reinforced in partnership with parents in the home environment.

-Devices provided for student learning include IPad, laptops, digital cameras, IPod, chrome books, Interactive whiteboards and Apple TVs.
+Devices provided for student learning include IPad, laptops, digital cameras, IPod, chrome books and smart TVs.
 Devices are constantly upgraded to keep up with developments in technologies.

-St Mary’s Catholic school has implemented a BYOD (Bring Your Own Device) Program for students in Year 5/6 in line with our goal to enrich and enhance learning through the integration of Information Communication and Technology.
-St Mary’s BYOD Policy, Student Agreement and Specification information is available upon request.
-The specifications comply with St Mary’s learning needs, NAPLAN online requirements, school wireless and occupational health and safety requirements.
+St Mary’s Catholic school has implemented a BYODD (Bring Your Own Designated Device) Program for students in Years 4 to 6 in line with our goal to enrich and enhance learning through the integration of Information Communication and Technology.
+St Mary’s BYODD Policy, Student Agreement and Device specification information is available upon request.
+The device chosen by the school aligns with St Mary’s learning needs, NAPLAN online requirements, school wireless and NT Schools Network requirements.